GO TO SEUD.ORG

 • Endometrium in uterine adenomyosis and fibroids – Jacques Donnez (Belgium)

-• Relationship between microbiome and infertility – Martin von Berger (Germany)
+• Relationships between the microbiome and endometriosis – Martin von Bergen (Germany)

 • Endometritis and infertility – Yutaka Osuga (Japan)